KDAB/knut/docs/API/script/project.md

 exists, returns the same instance, a document can't be open twice.
 If the fileName is relative, use the root path as the base.

+*Note:* this command does not change the current document.

 #### <a name="open"></a>[Document](../script/document.md) **open**(string fileName)

-Opens a document for the given `fileName`.
+Opens a document for the given `fileName` and make it current.
 If the document already exists, returns the same instance, a document can't be open twice.
 If the fileName is relative, use the root path as the base.

 #### <a name="openPrevious"></a>**openPrevious**(int index)